“How Do You Prove Fault in a North Carolina Car Accident?”

 In order to prevail, your attorney must present evidence that supports these elements:

-- You were negligent in putting yourself in a dangerous situation
+- You were not negligent in putting yourself in a dangerous situation

 - You were incapable of escaping or avoiding the dangerous situation